Composed of nine Fellow Alumnae, our Alumnae Committee is charged with furthering connection and catalyzing our fellow-led community.

 Kate believes in the powerful role of education in creating understanding, and in the importance of asking difficult questions.
 Kate is the Assistant Director at The Bahá’í Chair for World Peace at the University of Maryland.
 She holds a PhD in Peace Studies from Lancaster University in the UK.

-Tiffany is co-founder and CEO of Aeloi, a fintech social enterprise powering last-mile impact financing.
+Tiffany is co-founder/CEO of Aeloi, a fintech social enterprise powering last-mile impact financing for women microentrepreneurs.
 She has worked in statistics, tech, and development in Africa and Asia for the last decade, hoping to build bridges between World Bank offices and farmer field schools.
-She enjoys both staring at a data analysis program for 14 hours a day and sitting on the back of 20 tonne maize trucks to visit farmers.